-Announcements are used exclusively for educational content that supplements the course material.
+Educational announcements are used exclusively for educational content that supplements the course material.
 While instructors can include links to free, relevant educational content, it should not be used for any kind of marketing or promotions.
-Click here to learn how our top instructors use Announcements well.
+Click here for more information on how to use Announcements well.

 Instructors – Detailed Guidelines

-- You may send only four Announcements per course per month to students enrolled in the course.
+- You may send only four educational announcements per course per month to students enrolled in the course.

 - You may only include information relevant to your course topic.